kiboschool/course-c4s-writing/src/communicating-for-success/grammar-quiz.md

-# Grammar Quiz
+# Class Participation Quizzes
 ---

-> ❓ Complete the grammar quiz in Gradescope
+> ❓ Complete the quizzes below in Gradescope

+- Log in to Gradescope and complete the quiz before the due date.
+- Download your marked quiz and submit it to the Woolf platform.

+## 7Cs Quiz

+Due date:

+---

+## Grammar Quiz

 Due date: Saturday, August 19th, 2023, 10pm GMT.

+---

-## Instructions
+## Writing Process Quiz

-- Log in to Gradescope and complete the Grammar Quiz.

-- Download your marked quiz and submit it to the Woolf platform.
+Due date:

 ---